faressoft/utilityjs/README.md

 # UtilityJS
-The missing utility functions for JavaScript, inspired by php, ruby, python buili-in functions.
+The missing utility functions for JavaScript, inspired by php, ruby, python built-in functions.